ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 An introduction to Sphinx and Read the Docs for Technical Writers
 =================================================================

-..
-	Bio: Eric Holscher is the co-founder of Read the Docs and a co-organizer of the Write the Docs conference.
-	Along with community organizing and open source work, he does consulting around software documentation and speaks at a number of industry events each year.
-	When he isn't expressing his views on software docs, he's getting views from the top of mountains.

-.. note:: Please send any feedback you have to me about this article!
-          I'd love to help expand and explain it better if possible.

 Treating documentation as code is becoming a major theme in the software industry.
 This is coming from both sides, with developers starting to treat documentation as a priority alongside tests and code,